kartoza/miniSASS/docs/src/developer/authentication.md

 Uses JSON Web Tokens, which are encoded tokens containing user information.
 With every request made, the token will be validated for the logged in user.
-The token expires after a certain interval ,which means on the frontend there should be a mechanism to refresh the token for example a function to constantly check and determine if the user is still logged in, if so refresh the token.
+The token expires after a certain interval, which means on the frontend there should be a mechanism to refresh the token for example a function to constantly check and determine if the user is still logged in, if so refresh the token.

 ## How to use